openequella/openequella.github.io/guides/RestAPIGuide.md

 To configure an OAuth Client for Authorization Code Grant
 1. To use this OAuth flow, your client application needs to be a web application with a URL that can be redirected to.
 2. From the OAuth flow drop-down, select Authorization code grant.
 The Create new OAuth client page displays some an options.
-3. Enter the Redirect URL of the endpoint in your application that will handle the OAuth redirects and responses from EQUELLA, e.g. <http://mywebapp.com/oauthlogin>
+3. Enter the Redirect URL of the endpoint in your application that will handle the OAuth redirects and responses from openEQUELLA, e.g. <http://mywebapp.com/oauthlogin>
 4. Click Save.

 To configure an OAuth Client for Client Credentials Grant